Nuacht RTÉ: Nuacht RTÉ before relocation

-Previously, Nuacht RTÉ had broadcast a summary of the main news headlines after the RTÉ News: One O'Clock.
-This bulletin had displayed subtitles in Irish, on the right half of the screen, taken directly from the autocue.
-It is no longer on air, but is still sometimes mistakenly advertised.

-The former 5:20pm programme consisted of the main news stories of the day, a brief weather forecast (from the weather department) and a teaser for that evening's Nuacht TG4.
+Previously, Nuacht RTÉ was presented from the RTÉ News studio at the RTÉ headquarters in Donnybrook, Dublin 4.
+A brief bulletin of the main news headlines aired daily after the RTÉ News: One O'Clock, with the in-vision newsreader on the left of the screen and a scrolling transcript of the Irish text on the right, taken directly from the autocue.
+The longer 5:20pm programme consisted of the main news stories of the day, with pre-recorded packages from reporters, a brief weather forecast, and a teaser for that evening's Nuacht TG4.
 It was presented mainly by Siún Nic Gearailt on weekdays, and by Brídóg Ni Bhuachalla on weekends.

-Both of the above programmes were presented from the RTÉ News studio at the RTÉ headquarters in Donnybrook, Dublin 4.
+In 2009, RTÉ moved its Irish language television news department to Galway, based in the same premises with TG4, although it retained a separate studio and visual identity.

+New arrangements were made between RTÉ and TG4 in 2018 which saw Nuacht RTÉ rebranded to Nuacht RTÉ le TG4, using TG4's visual identity, broadcasting from a new purpose-built studio in Connemara to be shared with Nuacht TG4.

-Irish language news bulletins on RTÉ Radio 1, RTÉ 2fm and RTÉ Lyric FM are still presented from the RTÉ in Dublin, while those on RTÉ Raidió na Gaeltachta are presented from its headquarters in Casla, Conamara, County Galway.
+Irish language news bulletins on RTÉ Radio 1, RTÉ 2fm and RTÉ Lyric FM are still presented from RTÉ in Dublin, while those on RTÉ Raidió na Gaeltachta are presented from its headquarters in Casla, Conamara, County Galway.